Dilshan97/android-sdk/README.md

 Once we have received the package name and the SHA-1 signing-fingerprint, we will provide you with a unique "PartnerKey" which you need to include in your project to authorize all verification requests.

-NOTE : While generating your release build and the corresponding partnerKey, please refer to this section for [generating partner key for release build](#generating-partner-key-for-release-build).
+NOTE : While generating your release build and the corresponding partnerKey, please refer to this section for [c-generating partner key for release build](#generating-partner-key-for-release-build).

 ### Using the SDK with your Android Studio Project